Thank you for reading our post, please rate this article at the end.

 5) Remove Unnecessary Mods and Streamline your RV

-Most RVs have the aerodynamics of a brick; therefore, when strapping belongings, it’s best to eliminate all the pockets and walls of material that the wind can catch.
+Most RVs have the aerodynamics of a brick; therefore, when strapping belongings, it’s best to eliminate all pockets and material that the wind can catch.

 Remember, every bit of stuff on your roof or the exterior of your RV acts as a buffer against the wind, causing your RV engine to work harder to maintain speed.

 Adding unnecessary mods to your RV also adds unnecessary weight.
 More weight equates to more power for acceleration, which in turn means more fuel.
-The bullbars are the worst as they unnecessarily increase the mass of your RV, cause parasitic drag, and may pose a safety risk in case of an accident.
+The bullbars are the worst, as they unnecessarily increase your RV’s mass, create parasitic drag, and may pose a safety risk in an accident.

 So, help yourself out, and smooth out what’s on the roof.
 Also, remove unnecessary mods for more fuel efficiency.